SHIPPED

 Fingerprint

-Every request is fingerprinted using SHA-256 of: API key prefix + model name + last 3 message contents (case-insensitive, normalized).
+Every request is fingerprinted using SHA-256 hashing of request content.
 This creates a unique signature for each distinct request pattern.

 2